-Tuition is to be paid at the opening of each semester; board and room monthly in advance, unless satisfactory arrangements can be made with the Finance Committee.
+Tuition is to be paid at the opening of each semester; board and room monthly in advance, unless satisfactory arrangements can be made with the Committee on Administration.

-Non-boarding students pay the same fees as listed above, except those for board, room and laundry.
+Non-boarding students pay the same fees as listed above, except those for board, room, and laundry.